 Below is a list of ASPE-funded PCORTF projects that are related to this project

-- PCOR: Privacy and Security Blueprint, Legal Analysis and Ethics Framework for Data Use, & Use of Technology for Privacy - Patient level data are essential to understanding and improving health outcomes.
+PCOR: Privacy and Security Blueprint, Legal Analysis and Ethics Framework for Data Use, & Use of Technology for Privacy – Patient level data are essential to understanding and improving health outcomes.
 These data must be made available to researchers in a way that ensures the protection of patient privacy while providing sufficient granularity to allow meaningful research questions to be assessed.
 However, current laws and policies around the use of patient level data are nuanced and sometimes conflicting, creating confusion for researchers, providers, and patients.
-This is a collaborative effort between the ONC and CDC to conduct research and create resources to improve the privacy of patients and their data.
-This project also creates an API.
+This project was a collaborative effort between the ONC and Centers for Disease Control (CDC) to conduct research and create resources to improve the privacy of patients and their data.